heyzameer/Brototype-MERN/Nodejs/NodeJS-Tutorials/01-Basics/NOTES.md

 - **Growth**: Node.js has gained significant popularity due to its performance, scalability, and the ability to use JavaScript for both client-side and server-side development.

+- **Acquisition by Joyent**: Initially developed at Joyent, a company that specializes in cloud computing.

 ### Key Features: